 However, it’s incredibly important to remember that no matter what time of year you decide to hike, you should always prepare for all kinds of weather.
 This means having hats and sunblock during the rainy season, as well as ponchos or rain jackets during the dry season.
-Treks like the Inca Trail, Salkantay, and Lares cover many different microclimates, including cloud forests and alpine tundra, so the weather will be much more unpredictable.
+Treks in Peru like the Inca Trail, Salkantay, and Lares cover many different microclimates, including cloud forests and alpine tundra, so the weather will be much more unpredictable.

 Note: The Inca Trail is completely closed during the month of February for maintenance.

 January is the peak of the rainy season at Machu Picchu.
 The average rainfall is 8.9 inches for the entire month.
 The stones at the ruins, as well as hiking paths, can be pretty slippery at this time.
 However, it will only rain about 18 days out of 31.
 This is also one of the warmest months with an average high of 68F and an average low of 46F.